This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Add the watermelon, strawberries, and honey to a blender.
-Blend until smooth.
+- Add the watermelon, strawberries, and honey to a blender and blend until completely smooth.

-- Transfer the mixture to a shallow freezer-safe dish.
+- Pour the blended mixture into a shallow freezer-safe dish, such as a 5×5-inch baking dish.

-- Freeze for at least 4 hours, or until firm.
+- Freeze for at least 4 hours, until the sorbet is firm enough to scoop.

 Notes